 From November 18 - 24, 2022 we showed student works of our master studio Ideal and Reality at the TU Munich and were part of the exhibition project Zwischenstand of the Zwischenstadt.
 The works of our students dealt with the edges of the built city and approached found situations.
 Existing forms of production were adapted and synergies between different uses were sought.
 The designs give specific answers to the respective "edge situation" and thereby link new forms of living and working.
 You can find a contribution to the exhibition by Christian Holl here: marlowes.de/viel-arbeit/

-As part of the Master's Studio Imagination and Mimesis, the Chair of City and Housing will host another colloquium entitled Selber Bauen on the morning of January 19, 2023.
-The four guests will each represent different fields of self-initiative in building and living beyond the standard.
+As part of the Master's Studio Imagination and Mimesis, the Chair of City and Housing is organizing another colloquium entitled Selber Bauen on 19 January 2023.
+The four guests each represent different forms of self-initiative in building and living beyond the standard.
 Maria Lisogorskaya is a founding member of Assemble Studio and will present the work of the London-based collective.
-As an architect and co-founder of KOOPERATIVE GROSSSTADT eG, Christian Hadaller will give us insights into the work of the housing cooperative.
-Marc Frohn, Professor of Interior Design at KIT, reports on the "Wohnregal" project in Berlin-Moabit, where he was both architect and client.
-Sergio Marazzi and Andreas Reinhardt are architects from Winterthur and will talk about self-building in their projects.
-You are all cordially invited to attend!
+As an architect and co-founder of Kooperative Großstadt, Christian Hadaller will give us an insight into the work of the housing cooperative.
+Marc Frohn, Professor of Interior Design at KIT, will report on the "Wohnregal" project in Berlin-Moabit, in which he was both architect and client.
+Sergio Marazzi and Andreas Reinhardt are architects from Winterthur and talk about self-build in their projects.

-As part of the master's studio Imagination and Mimesis, the professorship City and Housing will hold its first colloquium under the title Anders Wohnen on the morning of January 12, 2023.
-Jan Engelke is an architect and will present the work on his dissertation Wohnmodell Eigenheim in its genesis context of the economic miracle years of the FRG.
-The architect Tilmann Jarmer, currently project manager at Florian Nagler Architekten, will present the project "Einfach Bauen - Die Forschungshäuser Bad Aibling".
+As part of the master's studio Imagination and Mimesis, the Chair of City and Housing is organizing a first colloquium entitled Anders Wohnen on January 12, 2023.
+Jan Engelke is an architect and will present the work on his dissertation Wohnmodell Eigenheim in the context of its development during the years of the German economic miracle.
+The architect Tilmann Jarmer, project manager at Florian Nagler Architekten, will present the project "Einfach Bauen - Die Forschungshäuser Bad Aibling".
 Gian Trachsler is an architect from Zurich and works with his studio Trachsler Hoffmann on projects that include participatory building processes to create community and identity for future residents.
-We are very much looking forward to the input and the exchange afterwards.
-You are all cordially invited to participate!
+We are very much looking forward to the input and the subsequent exchange.

-At the Karlsruhe Architecture Lectures 2022, personalities and their architectural works meet.
-On each of the four evenings, an architect talks about her work and asks her counterpart a question.
+The Karlsruhe Architecture Lectures 2022 bring together personalities and their architectural works.
+On each of the four evenings, an architect will talk about their work and ask their counterpart a question.
 This forms the starting point for a dialog with an open outcome.
+Invited are Donatelle Fioretti and Francesco Buzzi, Anne-Julchen Bernhardt and Sebastian Skovsted, Jan de Vylder and Stéphanie Bru as well as Daniel Niggli and Anna Popelka.
+The lectures were organized together with Simon Hartmann's professorship.

 As part of an impromptu project, students Julius Maisch, Vincent Ruffra and Philipp Schmider designed a kitchen for our professorship and subsequently built it themselves.
 The kitchen is constructed from anodized aluminum system profiles and covered with reused terrazzo floor tiles.
 Frames made of green GRP molded grates span between the anodized metal.
 Finishing off the countertop is a horizontally arranged mirror element.
 The City and Living team looks forward to cooking evenings together!